What You Need to Know About Strict Liability Torts in Personal Injury Law

 As a wrongfully injured victim in a personal injury case, if you believe that your accident is directly related to your need for mental health therapy, you are entitled to claim these costs as damages.
 However, juries have the discretion of accepting that claim, as they would with any other medical claim.
 Insurance adjusters and legal representatives for insurance companies can be quite stubborn when it comes to accepting injured victims claims, even if supporting medical documentation is submitted.
 They will do everything they can in their power to reduce the value of the person’s claim as this is what they are trained to do and, in the end, if the insurance company pays less the insurance company makes more money.

 For these reasons, it is critical to retain an experienced and skilled Indianapolis Indiana attorney who is well-versed and experienced in your type of personal injury accident.
 For instance, if you are injured in a car accident, be sure to hire a seasoned personal injury car accident lawyer.
-If you are injured in a slip and fall accident, search for lawyers who specialize in premises liability cases.
+If you are injured in a slip and fall accident, search for lawyers who concentrate on premises liability cases.
 Accordingly, if you are injured at work, hire a workplace injury lawyer who knows OSHA regulations and all surrounding Worker’s Compensation laws.

 Does Your Mental Health Treatment Relate to Your Accident?